elasskenza/website_updated/research.md

 <details>
 <summary>Abstract</summary>
-Recent explanations of the gender wage gap emphasize the role of gender differences in job search, yet the role of household constraints remains underexplored.
+Recent explanations of the gender wage gap emphasize the role of gender differences in job search, yet the role of childcare constraints remains underexplored.
 This paper uses French administrative data to investigate how childcare constraints shape women’s reservation wage and job search strategies...
 </details>

 <details>